SmartCrowd records first exit with market-beating returns to its investors

 “In these uncertain economic times, it’s gratifying to see our vision producing results and overcoming some of the current market uncertainties.
 As an investor, it's difficult to time the market.
 As Warren Buffet says, it's not when you enter the market but rather how long you stay in the market.
 We allow investors to access the real estate asset class and be patient to ride the market waves to ensure their capital is put to good use to generate returns.
 Investments in un-correlated assets allow you to build a strong investment portfolio that can withstand market conditions.”

-SmartCrowd investor, Bruno Massera, says: "I'm extremely excited to receive the cash in my bank account from the first exit with the SmartCrowd platform.
-In less than 18 months, I was able to get a total return of over 39% showing that the business model can truly deliver value to the investors.
+SmartCrowd Investor, Bruno Massera, says, "I'm extremely excited to receive the cash in my bank account from the first exit with the SmartCrowd platform.
+In less than 18 months, I was able to get a total return of over 39 percent showing that the business model can truly deliver value to the investors."

 "Since my first investment in 2019, I was able to build a diversified portfolio with almost 30 properties bringing in regular rental returns.
 I'm a believer in the power of crowdfunding and diversification, especially in countries such as UAE with so many real estate opportunities."